 We use local Low Barns Nature Reserve facilities as often as possible, giving our children the opportunity to see nature in action and to work upon areas such as nature trails, plant and animal recognition, pond dipping and classification of creatures, etc. The children really benefit from this hands- on approach to learning and their enthusiasm really shine through.

-During 2019/20 our school will be beginning to participate in the ‘Forest Schools’ programme which will involve the pupils working outdoors and in the wider community.
+During 202021 our school will continue to embed the ‘Forest Schools’ programme (which was temporarily suspended due to COVID-19) which will involve the pupils working outdoors and in the wider community.

 Special Educational Needs and Disabilities (SEND)